Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ```

 ### 8. Update NFT

-To update an existing NFT, we will first need to upload new metadata for the NFT and get the new URI.
+To update an existing NFT, we first need to upload new metadata for the NFT and get the new URI.
 In the `main()` function, call the `uploadMetadata` function again to upload the updated NFT data and get the new URI for the metadata.
-Then, we can use the `updateNft` helper function, passing in the Metaplex instance, the new URI from the metadata, the mint address of the NFT, and the updated NFT data to update the NFT.
+Then, we can use the `updateNftUri` helper function, passing in the Metaplex instance, the new URI from the metadata, and the mint address of the NFT.
 The `nft.address` is from the output of the `createNft` function.

 ```tsx
 async function main() {